Statistic Glendale Missouri National

 Glendale Racial Demographics & Ethnicity

-Understanding the Glendale racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In Glendale, the racial breakdown indicates 94.8% White, 1.7% Black or African American, 2% Asian, 0% American Indian and 0% Native Hawaiian, with 2.1% of the population identifying as Hispanic or Latino.
-Notably, 97.4% of households reported speaking English only, while 1% reported speaking Spanish only.
-Additionally, 1.4% of residents were categorized as foreign-born.
+Recognizing the racial demographics and ethnicity breakdown of Glendale is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Glendale, the racial breakdown comprises 94.8% White, 1.7% Black or African American, 2% Asian, 0% American Indian, and 0% Native Hawaiian, with 2.1% of the population identifying as Hispanic or Latino.
+97.4% of households reported speaking English only, while 1% reported speaking Spanish only.
+Furthermore, 1.4% of residents were categorized as foreign-born.

 Glendale Population Density